 What is a fire buff?
 A unique individual with a special interest in the fire service and the fire fighters who protect us 24 hours a day.

-The Fire Bells can be contacted by snail mail, email, and by telephone.
+The Fire Bells can be contacted by snail mail, or email.
 Here is how: